mParticle/docs/src/pages/integrations/google-bigquery/data-warehouse/index.md

 Each app has its own set of tables.
 Each table name has a table name prefix.
 This will be the name of your app, except for data from Feeds, for which you can customize the prefix in the Connection Settings.

-By default, each custom app event name and eCommerce event name have their own table in BigQuery dataset, and all other event names (e.g., session-start, session-end) are stored in a single table.
+By default, each custom event name and eCommerce event name have their own table in BigQuery dataset, and all other event names (e.g., session-start, session-end) are stored in a single table.
 The naming conversion of the table names are as follows.

-- A custom app event name will have a table named **[Table Prefix]\_event\_[event type]\_[event name]**.
+- A custom event name will have a table named **[Table Prefix]\_event\_[event type]\_[event name]**.
 For example, a *Navigation* type event named *SignUp* from an app named "my cool app" will have a table named *mycoolapp_event_navigation_signup*.
 - An eCommerce event name will have a table named **[Table Prefix]\_ecomm\_[event name]**.
 - All other events are stored in a table named **[Table Prefix]\_otherevents**.